 Q. I received an email stating that my application will be inactivated due to inactivity.
 What does this mean?

 A. When an application file for a particular term has not been updated or completed for a time period of 90 days or longer, we routinely perform maintenance to withdraw application records administratively.
 If you would like to submit a new application for a current or future term, you may log in to the application portal with your same email address and password.
 Supporting materials already marked as received and applied to your application by the Admissions Office, such as official academic transcript records or official test scores, are, in most cases, transferable to a new application.

 Q. I selected the program I wanted on the online application, but why won’t it let me select the term/semester I want?

 A. If you are unable to select the term for your desired program, this may mean either the program does not offer admission for the term that you have selected or the program’s application deadline has passed and they are not accepting additional applications.
-Please check the Application Deadlines & Requirements section of our page to verify the term is available.
-If the term is listed as available on the Deadlines & Requirements webpage but you are still unable to select this, please email [email protected].
+Please check the application deadlines and requirements section of our page to verify the term is available.
+If the term is listed as available on the deadlines and requirements webpage but you are still unable to select this, please email [email protected].